-These tutorials show you how to create web content that is accessible to people with disabilities and improve the user experience for all audiences.
+These tutorials show you how to develop web content that is accessible to people with disabilities and that provides a better user experience for everyone.

-They provide valuable resources for a variety of roles, including:
+They provide resources for a variety of roles, including:

 - Web developers will find guidance and boilerplate solutions for many common coding challenges.